Sindarin: Nouns

-While Sindarin does not have a grammatical gender, it has like Welsh two systems of grammatical number.
+While Sindarin does not have a grammatical gender, it has two systems of grammatical number, similar to Welsh.
 Singular/plural nouns correspond to the singular/plural number system just as of English.
 Sindarin noun plurals are unpredictable and formed in several ways.

 Some Sindarin (and Noldorin) nouns of one syllable form the plural with an ending (usually -in), e.g. Drû, pl.
 Drúin "wild men, Woses, Púkel-Men".
 Others form the plural through vowel change, e.g. golodh and gelydh, "lore master, sage" (obsolete as a tribal name before the Noldor came back to Beleriand); Moredhel, pl.
 Moredhil, "Dark-Elves".
 Still others form their plurals through some combination of the two, and a few do not change in the plural: Belair, "Beleriandic-Elf/Elves" is singular and plural.

 The other system of number was called by Tolkien 2nd plural or collective number.
-The nouns in this system form it usually by adding a suffix to the plural (as in Welsh); for example -ath, as in elenath, "all the stars (in the sky)", but not always as in Drúath.
+The nouns in this system form it usually by adding a suffix to the plural (as in Welsh); for example -ath, as in elenath, "all the stars (in the sky)", but not always, as in Drúath.
 Another ending of the 2nd pl. is -rim, used especially to indicate a race-group: Nogothrim "the race of the Dwarves", from pl.
 Nogoth (sg.
 Nogon, "Dwarf").
 There exist another such ending -lir, as in Nogothlir.

-The endings -rim, -hoth, and waith, Sindarin words meaning 'multitude', 'host', and 'people' respectively, are added to a singular noun to form a 2nd plural, e. g.
-Gaurhoth "the Werewolf-horde" from "Were-wolf"; "wolvish folk".
+The endings -rim, -hoth, and -waith, Sindarin words meaning 'multitude', 'host', and 'people' respectively, are added to a singular noun to form a 2nd plural, e.g. Gaurhoth "the Werewolf-horde" and Gaurwaith "wolvish folk", from Gaur "werewolf".